07ujjwal/07ujjwal/README.md

 <h2 align="left">Hi 👋!
-My name is Ujjwal Kumar Singh, and I'm a MERN Stack Developer, from India</h2>
+My name is Ujjwal Kumar Singh, and I'm a Software Stack Developer, from India</h2>

 ###